Mohamed Shalleh Abdul Latiff: Death warrant

 On 28 July 2023, it was reported by the media that 39-year-old Mohamed Shalleh bin Abdul Latiff, who by then was incarcerated on death row for four years, was scheduled to hang on 3 August 2023.
-Mohamed Shalleh's identity was initially not revealed when his execution order was first released in the public.
+Mohamed Shalleh's identity was initially not revealed when his execution order was first released to the public.

-On the same date when Mohamed Shalleh's death warrant was made public, Singapore had just authorized the execution of Saridewi Djamani, a 45-year-old Singaporean drug trafficker who became the first woman to be put to death in 19 years after the hanging of Yen May Woen in March 2004, and many rights activists were critical of the government's decision to hang Saridewi, as well as the three others drug convicts (including marijuana trafficker Tangaraju Suppiah) hanged before her during that year of 2023.
+On the same date when Mohamed Shalleh's death warrant was made public, Singapore had just authorised the execution of Saridewi Djamani, a 45-year-old Singaporean drug trafficker who became the first woman to be put to death in 19 years after the hanging of Yen May Woen in March 2004, and many rights activists were critical of the government's decision to hang Saridewi, as well as the three other drug convicts (including marijuana trafficker Tangaraju Suppiah) hanged before her during that year of 2023.

 In response to the execution notice of Mohamed Shalleh, human rights group Transformative Justice Collective (TJC), which first received news of the execution order, made a public statement to condemn the upcoming execution to the effect that the TJC "condemns, in the strongest terms, the state's bloodthirsty streak.
 We demand an immediate moratorium on the use of the death penalty."
 Amnesty International, an international human rights group which focused on the abolition of capital punishment, described Singapore's recent spate of executions as "unlawful", and citing the recent move by Ghana to abolish the death penalty that same month, the group urged Singapore to align itself with the international trend to abolish capital punishment.
-The European Union also submitted a public appeal on 1 August 2023 for Mohamed Shalleh's death sentence be commuted to life imprisonment.
-Human Rights Watch also criticized the upcoming hanging of Mohamed Shalleh (as well as the recent executions of Saridewi and another drug trafficker Mohd Aziz Hussain), stating that the death penalty is "an inherently cruel and unusual punishment" that should be abolished.
+The European Union also submitted a public appeal on 1 August 2023 for Mohamed Shalleh's death sentence to be commuted to life imprisonment.
+Human Rights Watch also criticised the upcoming hanging of Mohamed Shalleh (as well as the recent executions of Saridewi and another drug trafficker, Mohd Aziz Hussain), stating that the death penalty is "an inherently cruel and unusual punishment" that should be abolished.